caioaao/hse-aml-final-project/README.md

 Used with Optuna for HPO.
 Optuna's LGBM integration was great since it implements the [stepwise algorithm](https://medium.com/optuna/lightgbm-tuner-new-optuna-integration-for-hyperparameter-optimization-8b7095e99258) paired with random search.
 It was still slower than the random search for XGBoost and SGD, but the results were good.

+### Feed-Forward Neural Network

+I really wanted a quick win here, so I just used [this rules of thumb](https://towardsdatascience.com/17-rules-of-thumb-for-building-a-neural-network-93356f9930af) to get a decent score.
+The preprocessor is the same as SGD.

 ## Experiments

 We define an experiment as a feature-set + an algorithm.
 Their evaluation are the validation score and the public LB score (also our generalization score).
 Since our amount of submissions is limited I didn't send every result to the competition and used my validation score to choose the ones I submitted.